Aryan-CC/rag-hack/challenge.md

-# Challenge: Develop a Health Symptom and Disease Identification Agent
+# Challenge: Develop a Health Symptom and Disease Identification Copilot agent using Azure OpenAI and Copilot Studio

 ### Estimated Time: 3 Hours